jupyter-governance/ec-team-compass/docs/reports/communitybuilding/minutes_2024.md

 # Jupyter Community Building Working Group 2024 Meeting Minutes

+## 10 October 2024
+Attendees: Ana Ruvalcaba, Jason Grout, Martha Cryan

+* Discussed take-aways from the EC discussion of the JCB survey report
+* Reviewed priorities that have been on hold due to a focus on report writing.
+Two items we’ve put on hold was a review of our charter and working group activity report to the EC.

 ## 3 October 2024
 Attendees: Ana Ruvalcaba, Jason Grout, Martha Cryan